KorenEzri/GraphQL-lesson/README.md

 - Add tests to your graph server
 - Add anything cool that you want! :)

-## Submitting

-- Submit your solution repo link - an open PR from your dev branch to the main one
-- Your readme should have a [`repl.it`](https://repl.it/) link with your solutions.
-- Submit a link to your repo to the CRM.

 ### Please if you have any questions, feel free to contact me (Koren)

 GOOD LUCK!